 - Atrial Flutter

-- Ventricular Tachycardia
+- Atrial Tachycardia

 Placement of a pacemaker must be checked by X-ray and a pacing check must be done prior to discharge.